munificent/craftinginterpreters/book/hash-tables.md

 When copying a string into a new LoxString, we look it up in the string table first.
 If we find it, instead of "copying", we just return a reference to that string.
+Otherwise, we fall through, allocate a new string, and store it in the string table.

-Otherwise, we fallthrough, allocate a new string, and store it in the string table.
 Taking ownership of a string is a little different:

 ^code take-string-intern (1 before, 1 after)